cbfannin/ahk_for_gaming/GTAV/README.md

 **Notes:**
 * This will end the GTA processes closing the game.
 Be sure your progress is saved.
 ### Exit AHK: [mk] + Esc

+## IMPORTANT
+Anytime GTAV is restarted, you will also need to restart AHK as it loses connection with the application and will no longer work.